dscho/pagefind-xkcd-demo/content/comics/2012-3-23-formal-logic.md

   Note that this implies you should NOT honk solely because I stopped for a pedestrian and you're behind me.
 img: https://imgs.xkcd.com/comics/formal_logic.png
 ---
-[[Vehicle with a bumper sticker:
+[The rear end of a car (with an unreadable license plate), with a bumper sticker above the tailpipe to the right:]

-"Honk iff you love formal logic"]]
+Honk iff you love

+<big>formal logic</big>